 Other output targets can't be supported at the moment because FOP lacks a PostScript interpreter.
+Furthermore, FOP is not able to parse the preview bitmaps sometimes contained in EPS files.

 5. JPEG

 FOP native support of JPEG does not include all variants, especially those containing unusual color lookup tables and color profiles.
 If you have trouble with a JPEG image in FOP, try opening it with an image processing program (such as Photoshop or Gimp) and then saving it.
 Specifying 24-bit color output may also help.
 For the PDF and PostScript renderers most JPEG images can be passed through without decompression.
 User reports indicate that grayscale, RGB, and CMYK color-spaces are all rendered properly.